General health and dental health are interconnected, and there are several links between the two:

 Maintaining good oral hygiene, seeking regular dental care, and adopting a healthy lifestyle are crucial for promoting both general and dental health.

-At Gentle Dental, it is our goal to help patients not only look good, but feel great!
-If you would like more infortmation of the above, please give us a call on (03) 98182994 or book an appointment online at gentledental.com.au.
+At Gentle Dental, our aim is to help patients not only look good, but feel great!
+For more information, please contact the dentist in hawthorn at (03) 9007 2509 or book an appointment online at gentledental.com.au.

 We look forward to helping you improve both your oral and general health!